This article was first published by Karol Wozniak in the App’n’roll Publication on Medium.

 They usually take the form of an in-house meeting in a room that allows for a collaborative working environment (big central table, whiteboards, walls to stick stuff on).
 Alternatively, they can be conducted online, however, it is advised to arrange face-to-face sessions when possible.

-Although workshops differ in objectives, their common focus is to generate a tangible, solid outcome.
+Although client workshops differ in objectives, their common focus is to generate a tangible, solid outcome.
 It might include, for example, a project scope or a product roadmap.
 It is important to remember that such client sessions are not designed by a committee.

 Finding out when there might be the need for a design workshop